With inevitable regularity, Pompey’s promotion hopes are again fading away after a promising start to the season.

-Joe Gallon’s substitutions were made too late in the game to make an impact – just like in so many Portsmouth defeats – and Seasiders striker Jerry Yates scored on the counter-attack.
+Joe Gallen’s substitutions were made too late in the game to make an impact – just like in so many Portsmouth defeats – and Seasiders striker Jerry Yates scored on the counter-attack.

 A fresh Charlie Daniels would have tracked back after the high press and not isolated Nicolaisen against a pacey striker, fatigue is turning Pompey’s gameplan against them.

 Impressive wins including the 2-0 home win against promotion rivals Peterborough United were earned through having a low number of passes allowed per defensive action (PPDA).